Cirius1792/mat-ai/README.md

 - ✅ **Email Parsing and Activity Tracking**: Utilizes AI to read and understand email content, extracting requests and tasks with details such as due date, owners, and priority.
 - ✅ **Outlook Integration**: Support Outlook mailboxes integration with [O365](https://github.com/O365/python-o365)
 - ✅ **Trello Integration**: Support Trello boards to track the activities extracted from your emails
-- ✅ **Database Integration**: Stores email content and action items in a local database.
+- ✅ **Database Integration**: Stores email id to keep track of the already parsed emails, no personal informations are store here
 - ✅ **Logging and Configuration**: Includes robust logging and configuration management for easy deployment and maintenance.
 - ✅ **Use the your preferred LLM locally or from a provider**: You can use any OpenAI compliant API server and any model you want